egoist/tipc/README.md

 registerIpcMain(router)
 ```

+This will register all the TIPC router methods as IPC handlers using Electron's `ipcMain.handle`.

-In Electron renderer, create a RPC client:
+In Electron renderer, create a TIPC client:

 ```ts
 // renderer/client.ts